RaMones1992/RaMones1992/README.md

 - 👋 Hi, I’m @RaMones1992
-- 👀 I’m interested in  me tornar cientista de dados .
+- 👀 I’m interested in become data scientist.
-- 🌱 I’m currently learning programação (Java,Javascript)
+- 🌱 I’m currently learning python programming.
-- 💞️ I’m looking to collaborate  e aprender um pouco mais sobre  a função.
+- 💞️ I’m looking to collaborate data manipulation and artificial intelligence.
-- 📫 How to reach me linkedin(https://www.linkedin.com/in/ramon-cabral-207b4ab9/) ou email (Ramon_menezes@live.com)
+- 📫 How to reach me linkedin(https://www.linkedin.com/in/ramon-cabral-207b4ab9/) or email (Ramon_menezes@live.com).

 <!---
 RaMones1992/RaMones1992 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.